bastiencyr/rest/python/Readme.md

 ## Systemd integration, unix socket
 Use for example systemd with Nginx.
 An example of configuration for nginx and systemd is available in "deployment/systemd_unix".
 You have a Readme to install this project with nginx and systemd.

-Nginx will listen to 127.0.0.1:8000 and redirect connections to /run/rest.sock.
-You can change the address and the port in the nginx configuration.
-You must set WorkingDirectory, User and Group in the service systemd file to get the service working.

-You have to create a specific user for this service before.
-For example, rest-api user.
-This user doesn't need any root access.
-For a testing purpose, you can use an existing user ($USER for example).